 With load peak minimization, the load peak is shifted in time and smoothed.

-The rapid development of battery storage systems and their increasingly widespread use prompted the SIA (Swiss Society of Engineers and Architects) to draw up the Code of Practice (SIA 2061) “Battery storage systems in buildings”.
-This contains dimensioning information and provides specifications for the integration and operation of the storage infrastructure, which is used in residential buildings as well as in commercial buildings or in mixed-use developments.
-The information sheet “SIA 2061” is expected to be published in spring 2021.
+The rapid development of battery storage systems and their increasingly widespread use has prompted the SIA (Swiss Society of Engineers and Architects) to develop the Code of Practice (SIA 2061) "Battery storage systems in buildings".
+This contains dimensioning information and offers specifications for the integration and operation of the storage infrastructure, which is used in residential buildings as well as in commercial buildings or in mixed uses.

 Briefly presented